 MongoDB

 MongoDB also offers extensive security measures.
-One of its prominent security features includes role-based access.
-You can give users different roles and privileges accordingly.
-Other than that, MongoDB encrypts all traffic through TLS/SSL encryption.
+One prominent feature is role-based access, which allows you to give users different roles and privileges accordingly.
+In addition, MongoDB encrypts all traffic through TLS/SSL encryption.

 Another interesting feature offered by MongoDB is Client-side field-level encryption.
 This feature allows an application to encrypt fields in documents before sending the file to the server.
 Only users with the right encryption key can decrypt the data to read it.
 If an encryption key is deleted, all data is rendered inaccessible.